garengh4/garengh4/README.md

 Hi, my name is Garen and I am an Electrical Eng.
 Grad!
 I work mainly with springboot and Angular, and sometimes go into and NodeJS...

-My current mission is code readability because I believe ```fullyUnderstanding == beingAbleToTeach == easyToReadCode```.
-This as a result has pushed me to Object-Oriented principles and Model-View-Controller architecture.

-Currently I am working on:
-- Junit DAO and Service
-- JdbcTemplate
-- CrudRepository and JpaRepository
-- Netflix Eureka and RestTemplate
+My current mission is finding and understanding the best architecture for this angular-springboot stack: I am currently convinced object-oriented backend at @input/@output frontend is the one.

-In my spare time I love to read and go on hikes with my cat. :):)
+In my spare time I love to game, read and teach my cat how to not be shy :):)

 <!--
 **garengh4/garengh4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.